Krist Novoselic: In other media

-In November 2007, Novoselic started writing blogs for the Seattle Weekly website.
-He stopped writing for Seattle Weekly in September 2010.
+From November 2007 to September 2010, Novoselic wrote a blog for the Seattle Weekly website.

-Novoselic has been the DJ numerous times for Coast radio on KMUN.
+Novoselic has been the DJ numerous times on KMUN radio.

 In 2014, ahead of Nirvana's induction into the Rock and Roll Hall of Fame, Novoselic and Dave Grohl made guest appearances on The Tonight Show Starring Jimmy Fallon.

 Personal life

 In 1989, Novoselic married Shelli Hyrkas, whom he had dated in high school.
 They divorced in 1999.
 In early 2004, he married American artist Darbury Ayn Stenderu.
-Together they have two children.
 They reside on a farm near Deep River, Washington, where they grow their own food.
-Novoselic stated, "I live out in the country now and it's quiet and it's a place where I can think a lot."
+Novoselic stated, "I live out in the country now, and it's quiet, and it's a place where I can think a lot."

 Novoselic is an FAA-licensed pilot, earning a single-engine land rating after passing his flight test in April 2002.
 He went on to earn a multi-engine pilot certificate in February 2018.
 He has a strong interest in animals, geology, nature, and other sciences.

 In 2016, Novoselic earned a BSc in social sciences from Washington State University.